Convert Abstract Class to Interface refactoring

 Consider the example below.
 After applying the refactoring, a class is converted into an interface:

 By default, the naming style for interfaces requires interface names to start with I. Therefore, if you did not change the settings, the interface name will be highlighted as inconsistently named.
-Just press Alt+Enter and use the corresponding quick-fix to rename the interface.
+Just press and use the corresponding quick-fix to rename the interface.